Lutando/docs-oxd/sources/index.md

 2. Websites that use the OpenID Connect protocol to authenticate users.

-An easy way to accomplish the first--[install and configure the free open source Gluu Server](http://gluu.org/docs/deployment) using the Linux packages for CentOS, Ubuntu, Debian or Red Hat.
+An easy way to accomplish the first--utilize [Google as your OP](https://oxd.gluu.org/docs/conf/#using-google-as-an-openid-provider), or install and configure the [free open source Gluu Server](http://gluu.org/docs/deployment) using the Linux packages for CentOS, Ubuntu, Debian or Red Hat.

 The second is accomplished by [installing the oxd service](https://oxd.gluu.org/docs/oxdserver/install/) on each web server that needs SSO.
 This provides easy to use local API’s that can be called by your web applications, and enables you to use a number of plugins for popular open source software packages.

 **Can I use oxd plugins for social login?**
 Currently the Gluu Server supports Google authentication.
 In the next release (2.4.5), we’ll be supporting a new social login module called Passportjs.
 This will enable you to use over 300 social login sites, including Facebook or Twitter.
 Stay tuned!